August 2006

 • East Lothian (the principle home of the family),

-• Fifeshire (the senior cadets, the Parbroath branch),
+• Fifeshire (the senior cadets, the Parbroath branch, as well as the Cariston branch),

 • Stirlingshire (the Touch line also descended from Sir Alexander Seton, 1st Earl of Huntly), though from the Stirlingshire family there was a fifth region established later in Linlithgowshire (the Abercorn line).